Learners are innovative thinkers who are successful, confident, respectful and caring

 Our students are fortunate to have a large learning commons area.
 Materials, other than books, can be signed out for one period.
 Books are loaned for one week at a time.
 Parents are asked to supervise the use of the books at home and to encourage their child to return the books on time.
 Students will be charged to replace lost books.

-A teacher counselor, Child and Youth Care Worker (CYCW) an Indigenous Education worker are available to all students.
+A teacher counsellor and a Child and Youth Care Worker (CYCW) are available to all students.
 Their primary function is to provide support to those students who may be experiencing difficulties as a result of social, emotional, behavioral and academic problems.
 Students are encouraged to contact the counselor if they are having academic or personal problems.

 Fire drill evacuations are practiced at least six times a year to ensure a quick, safe evacuation routine in case of fire.
-It is most important that students wear proper footwear at all times in order that they may proceed outdoors in any type of weather.
+It is most important that students always wear proper footwear in order that they may proceed outdoors in any type of weather.
 Lockdown drills will be practiced at least twice during the year.

 During extreme cold (-20C) or rainy weather, the students will be given the opportunity to stay indoors.
 Students are urged to arrive close to the school starting time of 8:00 a.m. on days when the weather is poor.
 Parents are asked to ensure their children come appropriately dressed for the weather (i.e. coats, gloves, boots, hats, etc).
 The Superintendent will only close schools in case of inclement weather if the school bus transportation system in non-operational.
 If schools are “closed”, they are considered non-operational for instruction.
 Communication to the public will state “all schools are closed for the day”.